Thomas and Meeks Griffin: Life

 Some in the community believed that the murder might have been the result of Lewis's suspected sexual relationship with 22-year-old Anna Davis.
 Davis and her husband were never tried, possibly for fear of a miscegenation scandal.
 The Griffin brothers, who were believed to be the wealthiest Black people in the area, sold their 138 acre farm to pay for their defense against the accusations.

-The Griffin brothers, Brice and Crosby were executed via electric chair on September 29, 1915.
+The Griffin brothers, Brice, and Crosby were executed via electric chair on September 29, 1915.
 The execution was held on 11:10 and officially ended on 12:20.
 Thomas Griffin was 27, Meeks Griffin was 25, Brice was 20, and Crosby around 33.

-Executed alongside the four men was 45-year-old Joe Malloy, convicted of the 1910 murder of two white boys, 11-year-old Prentiss Moore and 15-year-old Guy Rogers, who had trespassed on his property in Marlboro County, South Carolina, while hunting.
+Executed alongside the four men was 45-year-old Joe Malloy, convicted of the 1910 murders of two white boys, 11-year-old Prentiss Moore and 15-year-old Guy Rogers, who had trespassed on his property in Marlboro County, South Carolina, while hunting.
 Malloy was also suspected of killing his wife to cover up the double murder.
-Their deaths marked the single largest legally processed mass execution in South Carolina history.
+Malloy's execution was the subject of the US Supreme Court case Malloy v.
+South Carolina in 1915.
+Their deaths marked what was then the single largest legally processed mass execution in South Carolina history.
+The record was broken by a sextuple execution in 1931.